taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 In response, Min tosses over the heavy pouch.

 The Earther **GANGIE** pulls out an [Ungurahua](https://youtu.be/baWFekERwsw) fruit, which looks like a rather large and plump, dark purple-black grape.
-The **GANGIE** gives it a good bite, to taste the fruit and see the color of the flesh.
+The **GANGIE** activates a mouth mod and gives the raw fruit a good bite, to taste the fruit and feel the texture of the flesh.
 He grins with satisfaction.

 ### Page 9

 #### back to the **LOWER ESTATES ORBITAL STATION**

-Min casually rubs the side of her neck, where we can see a tiny pinprick of an injection needle.

 The apple is done.
 Close-up view as Min folds up the cloth with the seeds and stem.
+We get an "exploded view" diagram of the contents of Min's pack:
+* large sack full of mostly small, lumpy apples, but also carefully wrapped fruits native to the Amazon jungle basin.
+* a set of eSyrup metal tools, like a multi-tool but it can actually morph, so it's much lighter and sleeker.
+* several eSyrup bandanas and wash cloths
+* an eSyrup toothbrush, which works like electric toothbrushes of 2018 but don't need to be charged, because metal eSyrup products are generally solar powered, sometimes thermal powered.
+* lightweight eSyrup habitat bubble, which is like a tent but made out of eSyrup fabric.
+* a tiny eSyrup thermal bubble, which is like a tiny portable oven; it can stretch up to 10 times its packed volume.
+* the folded pouch full of apple seeds and stems
+* the vial of purple liquid, now slightly less full than we saw it before

 Zoomed out view as Min pushes off the wall and lands softly in the crowd milling about in front of the platform gate.
-We see her walk up to the Wardens and the scanners.
+We see her cheerfully walk up to the Wardens and the scanners.

 We see Min give the Wardens a charming smile as she hands over the World Government certified, encrypted eSyrup chip that serves as her temporary student ID.
 One Warden places the chip in the appropriate mod port and gestures to activate view mode.
 Min's Universal Record, hilariously sparse, appears around the Warden.
 We see *Guild Assignment: Unassigned* flashing in a corner.

 A Warden uses their scanner mods to scan Min's pack, while another Warden scans Min's body.
-Series of small panels showing x-ray-like views of the contents of Min's pack:
+Series of small panels showing x-ray-like views of the contents of Min's pack as the World Government scanners see them:
-* large sack of small, lumpy apples.
+* large sack of World Government standard issue food ration cans
-* a metal mess kit
+* a metal standard issue mess kit
 * an adorably small swiss army knife
-* several pieces of small fabric, folded
+* several small towels, folded
 * a large blanket, folded
-* folded pouch full of apple seeds and stems
+* the folded pouch full of standard issue toiletry items

 Dialogue over these panels --

 Warden: "Headed to the ISE Corps?"

-Min: "Yes ma'am."
+Min: "Yes."

 Warden: "This your first time in orbit?"

-Min: "Yes ma'am!"
+Min: "Yes!"

 Warden: "So how you liking it?"